 If you’ve impacted me in a positive way, there’s a good chance I’ve sent you a thank you note.
 Given how sensitive and deeply moved by things like social generosity I am, my love for the out-of-the-blue thank you is unsurprising.
 Why wouldn’t I want to acknowledge that thing you did that made me feel validated or seen?
 I like to think that the recipients of said notes end up feeling the same way about themselves, and according to a study recently published in the journal Psychological Science, they typically do.
-In fact, most people who send an appreciative note undervalue the positive effect it will have on the person they’re sending it to, as if it wouldn’t be that big of a deal.
+In fact, the study goes on to say that most people who send an appreciative note undervalue the positive effect it will have on the person they’re sending it to, as if it wouldn’t be that big of a deal.

 In my experience, an unexpected note of appreciation feels like a big deal.
 When I receive an acknowledgment that’s precise and genuine, I wind up feeling giddy.
 The feeling is intensified in the workplace, where it can be easy to fall into a vortex of purposelessness, and a note of recognition (though we shouldn’t need external validation) can be a much-needed affirmation that reminds you why you and your work matter.
 And when I get a note like this, I respond because I sincerely want to.
 But the etiquette around the response is murky and has left me pondering the question: Do you owe someone a thank you… for their thank you note ?